ansible-community/ansible-vault/README.md

 - Should the playbook restart Vault service when needed
 - Default value: true

+### `vault_service_reload`

+- Should the playbook reload Vault service when the main config changes.
+- Default value: false

 ### `vault_start_pause_seconds`

 - Some installations may need some time between the first Vault start